MetaNetX/MNXtools/README.md

 # MNXtools

 !!!
+This is work in progress - nothing below is yet completely true !!!

+The code in this repository is primarily designed to build a dockerized application.
+The lattest stable docker version can be obtained from dockerhub.

+!!!
 This is work in progress - no usable code are yet available here !!!

 see also: https://www.metanetx.org